StefanoBelli/mallocx/README.md

-# A simple malloc implementation
+# A simple memory allocator
 mallocx

-Not sure if everything works correctly but it should u know... lol

-I've done this just for fun and I would not use this of course.
+Not sure if everything works correctly but it should u know... lol I've done this just for fun and I would not use this of course.
 To use this:

 ```